T: 020 3468 4812

 Helen manages the Leadership Foundation’s programme of research and ensures that the outputs are shared with, and useful to, our members and stakeholders.
 Her role involves co-ordinating the commissioning process; monitoring progress; editing final research outputs and managing research expenditure.
 She works alongside the marketing and communications team to publish final outputs, design launch events and engage the sector with findings.
 Helen contributes to the ongoing development of the research strategy and co-ordinates meetings of the Research Advisory Panel.
 Helen completed an MSc in Social and Political Theory at Birkbeck, University of London in 2008 and previously worked at the Observatory on Borderless Higher Education.

 Frances coordinates operational aspects of the Leadership Foundation’s new and existing research and innovation activity.
-Her role includes supporting the development, delivery, dissemination and evaluation of research and innovation projects and programmes.
+Her part-time role includes supporting the development, delivery, dissemination and evaluation of research and innovation projects and programmes.
 Frances also coordinates relationships with project teams, partners, stakeholders and other parties involved in research and innovation programmes.
 Frances completed a PhD in Educational Studies at the University of Sheffield in 2011, and has worked in the higher education sector since 2002.

 Associate Director Scotland